tock/tock/doc/courses/sosp/capsule.md

 Take a look at the [AmbientLight HIL](https://github.com/helena-project/tock/blob/master/kernel/src/hil/sensors.rs#L35).

-##### 6.1 Print light readings
+### 6.1 Print light readings

 1. Change the implementation of `time::Client::fired` to trigger a light reading instead of printing.
 2. Modify the `sensors::AmbientLightClient::callback` to print the `lux` value

 If you've implemented everything correctly, you should no longer have any warnings when your kernel builds.
-Try covering you board with your hand, or shining your cellphone light at the board:
+Try covering you board with your hand, or shining your phone's light at the board:

-    TOCK_DEBUG(0): /Volumes/code/helena-project/tock/capsules/src/sosp.rs:24: It's currently 335508024 and we set an alarm for 335524024.
+    TOCK_DEBUG(0): /tock/capsules/src/sosp.rs:24: It's currently 335508024 and we set an alarm for 335524024.
-    TOCK_DEBUG(1): /Volumes/code/helena-project/tock/capsules/src/sosp.rs:40: The ambient light is 352 lux.
+    TOCK_DEBUG(1): /tock/capsules/src/sosp.rs:40: The ambient light is 352 lux.
-    TOCK_DEBUG(2): /Volumes/code/helena-project/tock/capsules/src/sosp.rs:40: The ambient light is 15 lux.
+    TOCK_DEBUG(2): /tock/capsules/src/sosp.rs:40: The ambient light is 15 lux.
-    TOCK_DEBUG(3): /Volumes/code/helena-project/tock/capsules/src/sosp.rs:40: The ambient light is 0 lux.
+    TOCK_DEBUG(3): /tock/capsules/src/sosp.rs:40: The ambient light is 0 lux.

 [Sample Solution](https://gist.github.com/ppannuto/d5f8cbfd0e60c984b0b13024686f3134)

+Congratulations!
+You have now implemented a Tock capsule!
+Hopefully this gives you a sense of how you could build other features inside of the Tock kernel.

-#### 7. Some further questions and directions to explore
+## 7. Some further questions and directions to explore

-Your capsule used the isl29035 and virtual alarm.
+Your capsule used the ISL29035 and virtual alarm.
 Take a look at the code behind each of these services:

-1. Is the isl29035 sensor on-chip or a separate chip connected over a bus?
+1. Is the ISL29035 sensor on-chip or a separate chip connected over a bus?

-2. What happens if you request isl29035 readings back-to-back?
+2. What happens if you request two ISL29035 readings back-to-back?

 3. Is there a limit on how many virtual alarms can be created?

 4. How many virtual alarms does the Hail boot sequence create?

+## 8. **Extra credit**

+Here are some ideas for additional features you could try building.

-#### 8. **Extra credit**: Read several values into a buffer
+### 8.1 Read several values into a buffer

 Currently, your capsule samples at 1Hz.
 Modify your capsule to sample at 10Hz and put the readings into a 10-element buffer.
 When the buffer is full, so once per second, output all of the readings to the console, as well as their average value.

+### 8.2 Turn on an LED when the light sensor reads a reading below 10 lux

+Add a GPIO pin to your capsule and use it to turn on and off an LED based on the light sensor readings.